kotest/kotest-cookbook/README.md

 }
 ```

-While the implementation is simple, testing it requires some orchestration, and the result is less than perfect.
+While the implementation is simple, writing tests for it requires some orchestration, a lot of work, and the result is less than perfect.
 To test that the loop exits as soon as we've invoked `cancel`, we would need to run something in parallel.
 It could be done with threads or coroutines, but either way we would be doing something like this: